WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 > ---

 ## Launch the CRM application
+> From the terminal run 'npm run build', this will build your application. ensure there are no errors.
+> Copy the ringtone.wav to dist folder using this command in terminal 'cp ringtone.wav dist'
 > From the terminal run 'npm run dev', this will spin up your application automatically in the browser.

 ## SDK Authentication and Initialization